See how well you suit this job in Career Planner.

-Tourism officers develop and promote tourism in order to attract visitors and generate significant economic benefits for a particular region or site.
-They often work for local authorities, but may also work within other public sector agencies or private companies.
+Tourism officers/destination managers develop and promote tourism in order to attract visitors and generate significant economic benefits for a particular region or site.

 Economic development or urban and rural regeneration is also an increasingly common part of a tourism role, and tourism officers, therefore, usually work closely with residents and businesses in a local community in order to support the local economy.

-As well as maintaining visitor services and attractions, tourism officers are usually involved in strategic planning and development.
-Their work involves liaising with the public and with local and public agencies, as well as behind-the-scenes preparation and planning.
+As well as maintaining visitor services, tourism officers are usually involved in strategic planning and development.
+Their work involves liaising with businesses, the public and public agencies, as well as behind-the-scenes preparation and planning.

 Typical activities include: